Christine Ferea: Bare Knuckle Fighting Championship

-Ferea made her debut at BKFC 3: The Takeover on October 20, 2018 against Jennifer Tate and won by technical knockout in the first round.
+Ferea made her debut at BKFC 3 on October 20, 2018 against Jennifer Tate and won by technical knockout in the first round.

-On April 6, 2019, Ferea faced Britain Hart at BKFC 5: Lobov vs. Knight and won the Police Gazette Women's Featherweight American Championship by technical knockout as a result of a doctor stoppage.
+On April 6, 2019, Ferea faced Britain Hart at BKFC 5 and won the Police Gazette Women's Featherweight American Championship by technical knockout as a result of a doctor stoppage.

-On August 10, 2019, Ferea lost the championship at BKFC 7: Alers vs. Garcia against Helen Peralta by unanimous decision.
+On August 10, 2019, Ferea lost the championship at BKFC 7 against Helen Peralta by unanimous decision.

-On September 10, 2020 at BKFC 12: Alves vs. Lane, Ferea faced Calie Cutler and won the bout in the second round by technical knockout.
+On September 10, 2020 at BKFC 12, Ferea faced Calie Cutler and won the bout in the second round by technical knockout.

-On October 9, 2021 at BKFC Fight Night: Montana, Ferea faced Calista Silgado and won by knockout in the third round.
+On October 9, 2021 at BKFC Fight Night 1, Ferea faced Calista Silgado and won by knockout in the third round.

-On February 19, 2022, Ferea defeated Britain Hart to win the inaugural BKFC women’s flyweight title in the rematch at BKFC: KnuckleMania 2.
+On February 19, 2022, Ferea defeated Britain Hart to win the inaugural BKFC women’s flyweight title in the rematch at BKFC KnuckleMania 2.

-On August 27, 2022, in her first title defense at BKFC 28: Albuquerque, Ferea faced Taylor Starling and won by technical knockout in the first round.
+On August 27, 2022, in her first title defense at BKFC 28, Ferea faced Taylor Starling and won by technical knockout in the first round.

-On April 29, 2023, Ferea made her second title defense at BKFC 41: Colorado against Bec Rawlings and won by technical knockout via doctor stoppage at the end of the second round.
+On April 29, 2023, Ferea made her second title defense at BKFC 41 against Bec Rawlings and won by technical knockout via doctor stoppage at the end of the second round.

 On December 2, 2023, Ferea made her third title defense at BKFC 56 in a rematch against Bec Rawlings where she won by unanimous decision.

 Ferea was scheduled to fight former WBO female featherweight boxing champion Heather Hardy in the main event of BKFC 61 in a bantamweight bout on May 11, 2024.
 However, due to Hardy's health issues, the bout was scrapped.

 Ferea made her fourth title defense against Jade Masson-Wong on September 6, 2024 at BKFC 65.
 Ferea won the fight by split decision with the scores being 49-46, 49-46, 46-49.

-Ferea made her fifth defense of her BKFC Women's Flyweight Championship against Christine Vicens at BKFC on DAZN: Hollywood, FL on December 21, 2024.
+Ferea made her fifth defense of her BKFC Women's Flyweight Championship against Christine Vicens at BKFC on DAZN 3 on December 21, 2024.
 She won the fight by technical knockout as a result of a doctor stoppage in the fourth round.
 This fight earned her a Fight of the Night award.

-Ferea faced Jessica Borga for the inaugural "Queen of Violence" title in a bantamweight bout at BKFC 82, taking place at the Prudential Center in Newark, NJ, on October 4, 2025.
+Ferea faced Jessica Borga for the inaugural "Queen of Violence Championship" title in a bantamweight bout at BKFC 82, taking place at the Prudential Center in Newark, NJ, on October 4, 2025.
 She won the fight by technical knockout in the fourth round.
 This fight earned her a Performance of the Night award.

+Fera defended her "Queen of Violence" title against Sofia Landi in a women's bantamweight bout on August 29, 2026 at BKFC 92.
+She won the fight by knockout in the second round.